 These Tacos de Tinga are simply delicious and super simple to make.

 “Tinga” simply refers to shredded chicken, beef or pork cooked in a tomato based sauce with onions, garlic and chipotle peppers in adobo sauce.

-These here tacos de tinga I have decided to make with chicken.
-Also known as chicken tinga tacos (tinga de pollo).
+I have decided to make these tacos de tinga with chicken.
+Hence chicken tinga tacos (tinga de pollo)!
 I figured what better way to use some leftover chicken breasts from the night before!

 Tacos de tinga originated in the Mexican state of Puebla and if you have never made or had chicken tinga tacos you will soon realize how yummy they truly are.

 And if you’re planning a little get together or maybe a taco party, definitely think about making tacos de tinga.
 A little bit goes a long way and can be made in advance which cuts down the stress time!
 Offer your guests the tacos de tinga buffet style!